Randy Rutherford

-Randy Rutherford (born December 4, 1971) is an American basketball coach and former professional basketball player.
+Randy Rutherford (born December 4, 1971) is an American basketball coach and former professional player.
 Rutherford had a three-year college career with Oklahoma State, where as a senior in 1995 he helped the Cowboys make their first Final Four appearance in 45 years.
 He went on to play professionally in Spain, Finland, Cyprus and Australia.
 With the Brisbane Bullets in Australia, he led the league in scoring and earned All-NBL Second Team honors in 2002.

 Early life

 Born in Idabel, Oklahoma, Rutherford was raised in the nearby football-crazed town of Broken Bow.
 He grew up playing football, but gave it up to concentrate on basketball.
 He also played baseball as a child alongside his five brothers.

 Rutherford attended Broken Bow High School, where he played three years of basketball for the Savages.
 He averaged 28.6 points and 14.6 rebounds as a senior in 1989–90, leading Class 4A in scoring while finishing second in rebounding.
 He had a 49-point performance during the season and was named the Oklahoma Basketball Coaches Association's 1990 Player of the Year.
 He was also a successful long jumper in high school.